The Special Role of Toroidal Black Holes in Holography: 3. Censorship and the Weak Gravity Conjecture for Toroidal Black Holes

-We now wish to consider the Weak Gravity Conjecture \cite{kn:motl,kn:kats,kn:NAH}, which is closely related to the idea that near-extremal black holes must decay, either by emitting particles/branes, or by emitting a smaller black hole.
+We now wish to consider the Weak Gravity Conjecture \cite{kn:motl,kn:kats,kn:NAH}, which is closely related to the idea that very near-extremal black holes must decay, either by emitting particles/branes, or by emitting another black hole.
 The latter process, which is the one that concerns us here, is associated \cite{kn:107}, at least at the classical level, with the production of a naked singularity; that is, with a violation of Cosmic Censorship.

+It is important to stress the remarkable power of the theorem (see \cite{kn:wald}, Theorem 12.2.1) used in \cite{kn:107} to deduce the presence of a naked singularity here.
+This theorem does not require any assumptions as to how the new black hole comes into existence: its assumptions only concern some very general aspects of spacetime causal structure (such as the connectedness of the interiors of lightcones).
+Physically, there is a distinction between a black hole created by a semi-classical splitting of an event horizon, and one which emerges from a quantum fluctuation of some kind; but the theorem is equally applicable to both cases.
+(The theorem likewise requires no energy condition to be satisfied.)
+Thus, the existence of the naked singularity is assured despite the uncertainty as to the precise details of how the new black hole comes into existence.

-The status of Censorship, both in asymptotically flat \cite{kn:ulrich} and in asymptotically AdS \cite{kn:toby} spacetimes, has been much debated recently: see \cite{kn:ongcensor} for an overview.
+The status of Censorship, both in asymptotically flat \cite{kn:ulrich} and in asymptotically AdS \cite{kn:toby,kn:weak} spacetimes, has been much debated recently: see \cite{kn:ongcensor} for an overview.
 Here we follow the point of view advocated in \cite{kn:roberto} (see also \cite{kn:newemp}): naked singularities probably are produced in certain highly dynamical spacetimes, but they do not persist, and so Censorship is a reliable guide to the structure of the \emph{final} state.
 That is, we will assume that the emitted black hole is indeed a black hole and not a naked singularity.

-Censorship in this case implies the existence of horizons of the black hole with metric given in (\ref{A}).
-The outer horizon, located at $r = r_{\textsf{H}},$ will (in the $\kappa = 0$ case we consider here) be a flat cubic torus of side length $\Delta,$ where, from equation (\ref{A}), $\Delta = r_{\textsf{H}}X/L,$ and where $X$ was defined in the preceding Section.
+Censorship in this case implies the existence of horizons of the black hole with metric given in (\ref{AA}).
+The outer horizon, located at $r = r_{\textsf{H}},$ will be a flat cubic torus of side length $\Delta,$ where, from equation (\ref{A}), $\Delta = r_{\textsf{H}}X/L,$ and where $X$ was defined in the preceding Section.

 This event horizon ``radius'' is related to the mass and charge of the black hole in a way which may be unfamiliar, so let us review it.